Presentation: Patient with phaeochromocytoma or extra-adrenal paraganglioma

 - For patients who meet test directory eligibility criteria and do not have a personal or family history of a genetic variant in a phaeochromocytoma or paraganglioma (PPGL) predisposition gene, select the following.

 - For patients presenting with PPGL where a genetic diagnosis in a PPGL predisposition gene has been established in another family member, single gene testing for that specific familial variant can be considered.
-For example, R240 Diagnostic testing for known mutation(s) could be selected if the pathogenic variant report about the close family member is available and testing was performed in an accredited laboratory.
+For example, R240 Diagnostic testing for known variant(s) could be selected if the pathogenic variant report about the close family member is available and testing was performed in an accredited laboratory.

 - For patients presenting with PPGL with a strong family history of gastrointestinal stromal tumour (GIST), consider:

-- R363 Inherited predisposition to GIST (this involves small gene panel sequencing).
+- R363 Inherited predisposition to GIST: This involves small gene panel sequencing.

 - For patients presenting with PPGL with a strong family history of renal cell carcinoma, consider: